xbabalov/podman-desktop/website/docs/ai-lab/start-recipe.md

 Once an AI model is available through a well known endpoint, it's easy to imagine a new world of applications that will connect and use the AI model.
 Podman AI Lab support AI applications as a set of containers that are connected together.

-Podman AI Lab ships with a so-called Recipes Catalog that helps you navigate a number of core AI use cases and problem domains such as Chat Bots, Code Generators and Text Summarizers.
-Each recipe comes with detailed explanations and sample applications that can be run with various large language models (LLMs).
-Experimenting with multiple models allows finding the optimal one for your use case.
+Podman AI Lab includes a Recipes Catalog that helps you navigate several core AI use cases and problem domains, such as chatbots, code generators, and text summarizers.
+Each recipe includes detailed explanations and sample applications that can be run with various large language models (LLMs).
+Experimenting with multiple models allows you to find the optimal one for your use case.

 #### Prerequisites